LLM Observability: How to Monitor Large Language Models in Production

 The Shift from Prototyping to Production

-• Unexplained model failures
+• Unexplained failure modes

 • Escalating costs due to inefficient resource usage

-• Poor user experience from low-quality responses
+• Poor user experience from low-quality and irrelevant responses

 Key LLM Observability Challenges